hairizuanbinnoorazman/Go_Programming/Web/basic/README.md

 ### Amazon EC2 Instance

 If we are to utilize the console to create the instance - to manualy ssh in, we need to utilize the `ec2-user` user in the instance.
+Depends on what is being OS being used: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-users.html

 - Need to define default VPC and Security Group if it doesn't exist